Essenceia/Cortado_ASIC_Chip/README.md

 ## Credits

-Thanks to the [Wafer.Space](https://wafer.space/) project, its contributors, and all the community working on open source silicon tools for making this possible.
+Thanks to the [Wafer.Space](https://wafer.space/) project, its contributors for making this possible.

 ## License